-In principle, the holder does not need to appoint a representative before the EUIPO.
-Holders outside the EEA are, however, required to be represented further to a provisional refusal (see the Guidelines, Part A, General Rules, Section 5, Professional Representation, and Articles 77 and 78 CDR).
+In principle, the holder does not need to appoint a representative before the Office.
+Holders outside the EEA are, however, required to be represented further to a provisional refusal (see the Guidelines, Part A, General rules, Section 5, Parties to the proceedings and professional representation, and Articles 77 and 78 CDR).

-If a non-EEA holder has appointed a representative before WIPO who also appears in the database of representatives maintained by the EUIPO, this representative will automatically be considered to be the holder's representative before the EUIPO.
-If representation is mandatory under Article 77(2) CDR (see paragraph 2.5 above), where a non-EEA holder has not appointed a representative or has appointed a representative before WIPO who does not appear in the database of representatives maintained by the EUIPO, any notifications of provisional refusal or objection will contain an invitation to appoint a representative in compliance with Articles 77 and 78 CDR.
+If a non-EEA holder has appointed a representative before WIPO who also appears in the database of representatives maintained by the Office, this representative will automatically be considered to be the holder's representative before the Office.

+If representation is mandatory under Article 77(2) CDR (see paragraph 2.5), where a non-EEA holder has not appointed a representative or has appointed a representative before WIPO who does not appear in the database of representatives maintained by the Office, any notifications of provisional refusal or objection will contain an invitation to appoint a representative in compliance with Articles 77 and 78 CDR.

-Where the holder has a WIPO representative within the EU who does not appear in the database of representatives maintained by the EUIPO, the EUIPO will inform this representative that if they wish to represent the holder before the EUIPO, they must specify the basis of their entitlement (i.e. whether they are a legal practitioner or professional representative within the meaning of Article 78(1)(a) or (b) or Article 78(4) CDR or an employee representative within the meaning of Article 73(3) EUTMR) (see the Guidelines, Part A, General Rules, Section 5, Professional Representation).
+Where the holder has a WIPO representative within the EU who does not appear in the database of representatives maintained by the Office, the Office will inform this representative that if they wish to represent the holder before the Office, they must specify the basis of their entitlement (i.e. whether they are a legal practitioner or professional representative within the meaning of Article 78(1)(a) or (b) or Article 78(4) CDR or an employee representative within the meaning of Article 77(3) CDR (see the Guidelines, Part A, General rules, Section 5, Parties to the proceedings and professional representation).